carloscortonc/cli-er/docs/definition.md

 - **type**: type of option, to load the appropriate parser.
 Default: `string`
 - **enum**: restrict the possible option-values based on the given list.
 Available for option-types `string`, `list`, `number` and `float`.
 - **parser**: allows defining [custom parser](#custom-parser) for an option, instead of using the supported types.
+- **requires**: specifies a list of options that need to be set if this option is also set.
+A function may be provided, receiving the current option value.

 ### Positional options
 Positional options allow asigning an option to a determinate position in the arguments.